klassiccole/Cyberflight_Studios_Website/README.txt

 This repository contains the source code and web assets for the Cyberflight Studios website.

 The site is built as a lightweight static website using HTML, CSS, and JavaScript.
-It is maintained through GitHub and currently hosted using GitHub Pages.
+It is maintained through GitHub and currently hosted using Cloudflare.

 The website originally began with the **Dimension** template by HTML5 UP but has since been substantially restructured and customized for Cyberflight Studios.
 The original single-page, hash-based layout has been replaced with a multi-page architecture using dedicated URLs for improved navigation, maintainability, performance, and search engine indexing.